jdesbonnet/GNSS_OSI_download/README.md

 A python script to download GNSS RINEX files from [Tailte Éireann](https://www.tailte.ie/en/) (formerly Ordnance Survey of Ireland or OSI) Active GNSS Station network.
 The data download site is at https://gnss.osi.ie.
-Please agree to terms and conditions on site first.
+Before downloading data, please agree to terms and conditions at https://gnss.osi.ie first.
+This software is covered by the MIT License.

 This script is known to be working as of 2024-11-20.